What is ICP-MS (Inductively Coupled Plasma Mass Spectrometry)?

 2. What is ICP?

 ICP is the abbreviation for inductively coupled plasma.
 Plasma is often called the fourth state of matter after solid, liquid, and gas, and refers to a gas of charged particles generated by ionization.
-Plasma exists in a very high-energy (high temperate) state and the temperature of the Ar plasma used in ICP-MS ranges between 6,000 K and 10,000 K.
+Plasma exists in a very high-energy (high temperature) state and the temperature of the Ar plasma used in ICP-MS ranges between 6,000 K and 10,000 K.

-EICP creates Ar plasma by feeding Ar gas into the torch at approximately 10 or more L/min while applying (inducing) a high-frequency current (27 MHz) to a radiofrequency (RF) coil positioned at the end of the torch.
+ICP creates Ar plasma by feeding Ar gas into the torch at approximately 10 or more L/min while applying (inducing) a high-frequency current (27 MHz) to a radiofrequency (RF) coil positioned at the end of the torch.
 Some Ar atoms in the gas are ionized when they collide with electrons accelerated by the induced current.
 Electrons released by these collisions collide with, and cause ionization of, additional Ar atoms and a chain of reactions forms that creates the Ar plasma.

 Due to a phenomenon called the high-frequency skin effect, this plasma forms a donut-shaped structure with a higher temperature on its outside and a lower temperature at its center.
 The sample is ionized efficiently without diffusion by introducing it to the lower temperature center of the plasma.